The Ph.D. Program in English Language and Literature

 Please do not postpone submitting your application while waiting for us to receive all three of your letters.
 We will accept recommendation letters that arrive after the deadline.

-PDF copies of transcripts each institution you previously attended are to be uploaded in the Academic Information section of the application.
+PDF copies of transcripts from each institution you previously attended are to be uploaded in the Academic Information section of the application.
 Please do not send paper copies of your transcripts.
 You may scan and upload transcripts you receive from your institution.
 Redact, cross out, or cover your Social Security Number on paper transcripts prior to scanning.
 If you are subsequently admitted and accept the offer of admission, we will require a formal and official paper transcript from your degree-awarding institution prior to matriculation.

 If your native language is not English, you must take the TOEFL and have the official score reported to Cornell from ETS.